leddemotta/leddemotta/README.md

-## Hi there 👋, I'm Ledilson, a passionate front end developer!
+## Hi there 👋, I'm Ledilson, a passionate Full Stack Developer!

 ## About me